wazuh/wazuh-documentation/source/user-manual/agent-enrollment/via-agent-configuration/linux-endpoint.rst

 #.
-Select the “Endpoints Summary” module to check for the newly enrolled agent, and its connection status in the Wazuh dashboard to confirm that enrollment was successful.
+Select the **Server management** > **Endpoints Summary** module to check for the newly enrolled agent, and its connection status in the Wazuh dashboard to confirm that enrollment was successful.